open-telemetry/community/projects/react-native.md

 ### Current challenges

 - React Native developers do not have working OpenTelemetry instrumentation examples for mobile apps.
+  - For example the [OpenTelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) does not currently include a mobile app
 - The existing OTel Javascript packages can be used for React Native, but require workarounds that are subject to change with minor version updates.
+  - For example the Performance API is used in the opentelemetry-sdk-trace-web package as well as opentelemetry-instrumentation-fetch.
+This API has broad support across modern browsers, so it makes sense for the web packages to rely on it, however it is not implemented in React Native environments so developers there either need to polyfill it or carefully use the web packages in such a way that calls to this API are avoided.
+A small change to any web packages that used this API in a new spot could be breaking for instrumented RN apps.
 - The OTel Javascript packages leave gaps for telemetry coming from mobile devices, which React Native developers wish to capture.
+  - For example the OpenTelemetry Android SDK provides ANR detection as a feature.
+It would be useful for a React Native developer to be able to gather this telemetry from the native layer and be able to connect it with a particular operation or view rendered on the JS layer to uncover performance issues.

 ### Goals, objectives, and requirements